Elfreth’s Alley- E’s story

--Jackson, do not be mean to this poor child… Tell me, love, how may I be of assistance?
+“Jackson, do not be mean to this poor child… Tell me, love, how may I be of help?”

 The lady clapped her hands and said:

--What do you mean uncle Max is not here?
+“What do you mean uncle Max is not here?
 Where is he?
-He was supposed to expect me…
+He should have been expecting me…”

 The lady tilted her head to the side and whispered:

--No… said Emily, all the sudden wanting to curl into a ball and cry.
+“No…” said Emily, all of a sudden wanting to curl into a ball and cry.

 Emily turned pale.
 She felt the need to sit.
 She and that… man… would have to share a damn roof?
 Noooo… Oh, was it too late to book a hotel room on the other side of Philadelphia?
 Or perhaps fly back to London until her uncle would come back?

-She should have at least enjoyed the face the man had when he was forced to carry the leaky bags inside, but she was still upset by the lack of comfort she was expecting.
-She needed Uncle Max more than anything that day and she found an empty house, well, it would have been actually better if it would have been really empty…
+She should have at least enjoyed the face the man had when he was forced to carry the leaky bags inside, but the absence of her uncle upset her.
+She needed Uncle Max more than anything that day and she found an empty house, well, it would have been better if it would have been empty…

 When they reached the second floor, Marianne turned on her heel and yelped.